 3.Traditional Chinese and Japanese Painting’s Echoes.
 What I’ve first seen, looking at a tree’s large silhouette, is the homage to the Chinese and Japanese landscape paintings, made through the American lens.
 Eyvind Earle and the Asian Masters share the interest for stylized figures and for “contrast”, with this latter I’m referring to the palette of bright colors for Earle, and to the simple one of black and white (with few exception of pure reds or other primary colors) for the Asian side.
 In Earle’s paintings, I also recognized lines correspondency with some traditional Chinese paintings —verticals and horizontals draw sharp landscapes, sometimes softened by circular shapes, like the ones of foliages or cascades.

 For example, here there’s a wave painted by Earle that seems the twin of Hokusai’s (below).

 I’m not sure if the link with the traditional Chinese and Japanese landscape painting was clear and wanted for Earle; in case it was, I’m not sure of his inspirational source (Books?
 Travels?
 Postcards?).
-What I’m sure of is that, in case my point of view is correct, we should use the word emulation, rather then imitation, that, to describe Eyvind Earle’s relationship with the traditional Asian landscape painting.
+What I’m sure of is that, in case my point of view is correct, we should use the word emulation rather than imitation to describe Eyvind Earle’s relationship with the traditional Asian landscape painting.

 Finally, in 2015, Earle was inducted as a Disney Legend.
-Awaking Beauty is an exhibition that can’t be missed, since it’s one of those exhibitions that donates the deserved light to an artist who’s still in the shadow for part of the audience, and so to change the common idea of a style (in this case the one the one of animation) from “Technique” to “Art”.
+Awaking Beauty is an exhibition that can’t be missed, since it’s one of those exhibitions that brings a deserved light to an artist still in the shadow for big part of the audience, while transforming the popular perception of a specific style (in this case animation) from “Technique” to “Art”.